stikkireddy/python-fpe-cryptography/README.md

 Creates format preserving encryption using cryptography instead of pycryptodome.
 This is so you can cleanly run this in Databricks sql.
 Based off of https://github.com/mysto/python-fpe and ported to using cryptography AES ECB https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#ECB and if you want to learn more about fpe you can read this: https://github.com/mysto/python-fpe?tab=readme-ov-file#the-ff3-algorithm.

+Example here by colleage Andrew Weaver: https://github.com/andyweaves/databricks-notebooks/blob/main/notebooks/privacy/format_preserving_encryption.py

+This is a port of it into a python udf.
+You can find the ported code in fpe.py

 ## Python UDF for UC

 Run this to create the function modify the catalog and schema as needed.